IntellectualSites/documentation/plotsquared/commands.md

 ### TEMPLATE

-Create or use a world template
+Create or use a world template.

 **Usage:**